Voldemort: In popular culture

 Several campaigns have used Voldemort to compare his evil to the influence of politicians, large media and corporations.
 "Lord Voldemort" is a nickname sometimes used for Peter Mandelson.
 Voldemort is also a recurring theme among wizard rock bands.
 Voldemort Can't Stop the Rock! is the second album from Harry and the Potters, and the character is mentioned in songs such as "The Dark Lord Lament" and "Flesh, Blood, and Bone".

-Voldemort also appears in the Potter Puppet Pals sketches by Neil Cicierega.
+Voldemort also appears in The Potter Puppet Pals sketches by Neil Cicierega.
 One of the episodes including him was the seventeenth most viewed video of all time as of 2008 and the winner for "Best Comedy" of the year 2007 at YouTube.

 "Continuing the Magic", an article in the 21 May 2007 issue of Time, includes mock book covers designed by author Lon Tweeten, laced with pop culture references.
 One of them, the "Dark Lord of the Dance", shows Voldemort teaming up with Harry on Broadway.
-In the MAD Magazine parodies of the films, the character is called Lord Druckermort, a backwards reference to the magazine's longtime caricaturist Mort Drucker.
+In the Mad magazine parodies of the films, the character is called Lord Druckermort, a backwards reference to the magazine's longtime caricaturist Mort Drucker.
 In Alan Moore's League of Extraordinary Gentlemen: 1969, a young Tom Marvolo Riddle (introduced as "Tom", whose middle name is a "marvel" and last name is a "conundrum") appears, and becomes the new avatar of Oliver Haddo at the story's conclusion.
 In A Very Potter Musical, Voldemort is played by actor Joe Walker.

 In 2011, Voldemort was one of eight British magical figures, which included characters from Arthurian legend, The Chronicles of Narnia, and Discworld, commemorated on a series of UK postage stamps issued by the Royal Mail.

 In a segment celebrating British children's literature at the 2012 Summer Olympics opening ceremony in London, an inflatable Voldemort appeared alongside other villains, The Queen of Hearts, Captain Hook, and Cruella de Vil, to haunt children's dreams, before the arrival of a group of over thirty Mary Poppins who descended with their umbrellas to defeat them.

-In 2015, British activist Majid Nawaz used and popularized the term Voldemort effect to describe the inability to name, shame and isolate Islamist extremism from the moderate Muslim community.
+In 2015, British activist Maajid Nawaz used and popularized the term Voldemort effect to describe the inability to name, shame and isolate Islamist extremism from the moderate Muslim community.

 During the 2016 United States elections, Daniel Radcliffe was asked by Sky News journalist Craig Dillon if he would compare Donald Trump to Lord Voldemort; Radcliffe responded, "Trump is worse".